ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Text Input Handling and Validators.rst

 .. _sdk_qtquick_qt_quick_text_input_handling_and_validators:

 QtQuick Qt Quick Text Input Handling and Validators
 ===================================================

-.. rubric:: Text Visual Types
-   :name: text-visual-types

 Qt Quick provides several types to display text onto the screen.
 The `Text </sdk/apps/qml/QtQuick/qtquick-releasenotes/#text>`_  type will display formatted text onto the screen, the :ref:`TextEdit <sdk_qtquick_textedit>` type will place a multiline line edit onto the screen, and the :ref:`TextInput <sdk_qtquick_textinput>` will place a single editable line field onto the screen.

 To learn more about their specific features and properties, visit their respective documentation.

-.. rubric:: Validating Input Text
-   :name: validating-input-text

 The *validator* types enforce the type and format of :ref:`TextInput <sdk_qtquick_textinput>` objects.

 .. code:: qml